 Homeschool Sick Day

 Sick days.
 They’re inevitable.
 But, they don’t have to be a total bust.
 Here are three ways we make the most of a homeschool sick day.

 Take it easy.

-When Em feels less than great but isn’t “down-for-the-count” kind of sick, we try to attack some of her school lessons.
+When my daughter feels less than great but isn’t “down-for-the-count” kind of sick, we try to attack some of her school lessons.
 She can take a spelling test snuggled in her blankets on the couch.
 She can get her reading done in bed with her electric blanket.
 We don’t tackle any hands-on science projects, but there are enough “little” things on her assignment sheet that she can manage as she feels up to it.
 This way, neither of us feel as if the day was a total bust.

 TV is a good thing.

-In January, when Emma was sick for two weeks, we watched many episodes of Magic School Bus.
+In January, when my daughter was sick for two weeks, we watched many episodes of Magic School Bus.
 I know they aren’t 7th grade material, but they’re better than watching the Disney Channel.
 We also watched The Boy in the Striped Pajamas which she had been begging to watch for about a year.